jeremybytes/async-virtual-seminar-2025/Labs/Lab04/Lab04-Instructions.md

     });
 ```

-Now it only takes 1 second to complete.
+Now it only takes less than 1 second to complete.

 > **Note on I/O-bound Operations**: This application has an "I/O-bound" operation that we run in parallel.
 An I/O-bound operation is one that waits for an input/output operation such as accessing a file, getting data from a database, or calling a service.
 Because of this, the number of concurrent operations is not dependent on the number of cores on our computer.
 However, in the real world, we want to be careful about the number of concurrent web calls that we run at the same time.
 Our example here is a bit contrived so that we can try out these different things.